lsst-dm/dmtn-055/index.rst

 Quantum-Execution Environment
 =============================

-Unlike the pre-flight environment, the code that implementats the quantum execution environment in which :py:meth:`SuperTask.runQuantum` is called and actual algorithmic code is run is in general not shared between different implementations.
+Unlike the pre-flight environment, the code that implements the quantum execution environment in which :py:meth:`SuperTask.runQuantum` is called and actual algorithmic code is run is in general not shared between different implementations.

 A QuantumExecutionFramework can be as simple as a thin layer that provides a call to :py:meth:`SuperTask.runQuantum` with a Butler or as complex as a multi-level workflow system that involves staging data to local filesystems, strict provenance control, multiple batch submissions, and automatic retries.